-This section will describe how to configure relays to control a process and 4-20mA outputs for control or as an indication of an analog input sensor.
-Outputs can be based on a sensor with ON/OFF set-points, a timed event, a combination of an event and a sensor, base feed, percent timer, bleed and then feed and more options.
+This section will describe how to configure relays to control a process and 4-20mA outputs for control or as an indication of an analog input.
+Relay outputs can be energized based on a sensor with ON/OFF set-points, a timed event, an ORP sensor that controls during an event, bleed and feed, bleed then feed or a percent timer.
 These can include interlocking with digital inputs, blocks from other relays and a few special controls.
-Special Controls include the boiler captured sample routine, variable cycles, timed cycling, time modulation and PID.
+Special Controls include the boiler captured sample routine, timed cycling and time modulation.

 The part number and identification code on the order placed with ProMinent will determine the sensors and outputs that were configured as default at the factory.
-Some sensors may have been pre-wired, (pH and ORP coaxial cables, some conductivity and temperature sensors, ppm residual sensors).
-Other sensors like water meters and chemical feeders may have been configured, but will have to be field installed, wired, enabled and possibly re-configured during commissioning.
+Some sensors may have been pre-wired, (pH and ORP coaxial cables, some conductivity and temperature sensors for example).
+Other sensors like water meters and chemical feeders may have been configured, but will have to be field installed, wired, enabled and possibly reconfigured during commissioning.